What does the carcinogenic substances warning on the box of my knife mean?

 Why can I find a warning on the box of my knife?

 With a list that long, a list that is also revised each year, the chance is pretty big that at some point you will find an element that is also (indirectly) mentioned on the list.
-The use of messing, for instance, is already enough to require a Proposition 65 sticker.
-Messing, after all, contains a minimal, negligible amount of led, which is also on the list.
-For that reason a knife with a messing bolster gets a sticker.
+The use of brass, for instance, is already enough to require a Proposition 65 sticker.
+Brass, after all, contains a minimal, negligible amount of led, which is also on the list.
+For that reason a knife with a brass bolster gets a sticker.
 Or think of thoroughly degreasing a knife with an industrial alcohol before it is being glued: sticker.
 A handle material that contains phenol: sticker.
 Some lubricants: sticker.

 As a result many companies that make products that could end up in California take precautions and make sure to enhance their packaging with this frightening text.
 Better safe than sorry.